billphan/todolist/README.md

 - It should have a function to delete todos.

 ## Version 3.0 Requirements
-- It hsould store the todos array on an object.
+- It should store the todos array on an object.
 - It should have a displayTodos method.
 - It should have an addTodo method.
 - It should have a changeTodo method.